Total War (Series) Review

 - Total War: Warhammer III (TBA) on PC and Mac

-The Total War games have been rumoured for PlayStation and Xbox consoles for some time but no conrete plans have been announced.
+The Total War games have been rumoured for PlayStation and Xbox consoles for some time but no concrete plans have been announced.
 There is an iOS and Android version of Rome Total War that works well with a redesigned interface for mobile.

 The series recieved PEGI 16 and PEGI 18 ratings.
 Editions such as Total War: Warhammer II are PEGI 16 for depictions of realistic looking violence to humans and sustained depictions of death to humans.
 Not suitable for persons under 16 years of age.